Honey, We Shrunk Ourselves: Plot

-In the attic, the kids discuss the benefits of leaving their parents shrunk briefly before deciding they love them more than that, so they unshrink them to give them a chance to re-evaluate their parenting methods.
-Patti confides her trust in Jenny for how she stood up to Ricky and took care of Mitch, while Wayne tells Adam that he can have an interest in sports, and agrees to sign him up for baseball camp.
-Diane tells Wayne he can keep the Tiki Man, and won't sweat the "small" stuff anymore, while he decides to relinquish his presidency of Szalinski Labs to Gordon and return to inventing.
+In the attic, the kids briefly discuss the benefits of leaving their parents shrunk, but then decide to unshrink them and give them a chance to re-evaluate their parenting methods.
+Patti confirms her trust in Jenny, telling her how proud she is of her for standing up to Ricky and taking care of Mitch, while Wayne reassures Adam that he can have an interest in sports, and agrees to sign him up for baseball camp.
+Diane tells Wayne she will no longer sweat the "small" stuff and that he can keep the Tiki Man, while he decides to relinquish his presidency of Szalinski Labs to Gordon and return to inventing.

 In the end, life is back to normal again.
-Adam returns home from baseball camp, and Wayne has developed a new respect for baseball, and the Tiki Man has been moved into the backyard and enlarged to twice the height of the house.
+Adam returns home from baseball camp, Wayne has developed a new respect for baseball, and the Tiki Man has been moved into the backyard and enlarged to twice the height of the house.